Karan (caste): Social status

 In British colonial era, Karanas owned most Zamindaris in Odisha and were extremely rich.
 They also received large amounts of land grants in Khurda administration of Khurda Kingdom.
+Karanas also occupied the post of principal village headman of all the villages in Khurda Bhoi kingdom as evident from the administrative documents maintained in Karani script by the Bhoimuls or accountants of Khurda kingdom who themselves hailed from Karana community.
+Thus Karanas worked as Bhois/Accountants and Principal Village headman in Khurda Bhoi kingdom.

 In recent post-Independence era India, they have also played a dominant role in politics.
 Such is their prominence in politics that many members from the Karan community have been elected as the Chief Ministers of Odisha, hence they are also dubbed as the political caste of Odisha.